adhocore/docker-lemp/README.md

 > `~`: PHP 7.4 has reached end of life and is deprecated.

-> `"`: swoole, phalcon have been disabled for now in order to optimize and speed up multiplatform builds (amd64/arm64).
+> `"`: swoole, phalcon have been disabled for now in order to optimize and speed up multiplatform builds (amd64/arm64) but can be [added back](https://github.com/adhocore/docker-lemp/issues/41#issuecomment-1639873818).

 ## Usage